Community Food Pantry and Meals Resources

 To enroll in one of the groups listed below please contact the Access to Care Department at 603-434-1577.
 In upcoming sessions, group topics being offered include:

-This six-week group is designed to help teach positive expression of emotion and manage big feelings.
-The use of art within therapy encourages the development of communication skills, emotional growth, sensory integration and social interactions.
+This six-week group through the use of art within therapy encourages the development of communication skills, emotional growth, sensory integration and social interactions.
 This therapeutic group will encourage creative and expressive outlets to process experiences, reframe emotions and combat stress.
 Covered by Medicaid and most health plans, co-pay may apply.

 Seven Challenges (Ages 16+)